MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 Some channels, such as SMS and email, provide unscoped addresses.
 In these cases, messages from the user will contain the raw user ID in the `from.Id` property.

 Other channels, such as Facebook and Slack, provide either scoped or tenanted addresses in a way that prevents a bot from being able to predict a user's ID ahead of time.
-In these cases, you'll need to authenticate the user via a login link or shared secret in order to determine whether or not they are authorized to use the bot.
+In these cases, you'll need to authenticate the user via a login link or shared secret in order to determine whether or not they're authorized to use the bot.

 ## Why does my Direct Line 1.1 conversation start over after every message?